Back to Index

 And I think for me, I just realized at a young age, like I'm looking at all these superstars and there's still people talking negatively about them.
 Like growing up watching Kobe, people still talk crazy about him.
 You know, Russell Westbrook, one of the best players of all time.
 Like people talk crazy about him at times in his career.

 Like LeBron, it doesn't matter who you are.
 Giannis, if he misses a couple of free throws, people are bashing him.
 So it's like the higher up you get and the better you get, there's going to be more people saying things about you.
-But if there's so many people saying things about you, then that means you're doing something right.
+But if there's so many people saying things about you, that means you're doing something right.

 I know that's like, that's cliche, but that's true. - It is true.
 'Cause I do feel like what you're saying, like the higher the level you get to, the louder the noise is.
 Like if you're like, no offense, but someone like on the bench, like there's not like much to say, but like the more you're doing and the more like people are looking at you, the more people are going to have opinions.

 Like you can't be scared of failure.
-You got to go for it, like go for your goals, go for your dreams.
+You got to go for it.
+Like go for your goals, go for your dreams.
 It might be in the middle of a game.
 You might try something, try something out that you've been working on all summer.
 You might miss a shot.
 Coach might take you out, but you got to be confident enough to actually try those things.

 So that's what I respect.
 More than like someone failing, it's the fact that they were confident enough to actually like go for it.
 You know what I mean?
 Like all the best players got to a point where they would just forget the naysayers, forget the people that say you shouldn't do this or shouldn't do that.